congcy/ELEP/README.md

 1. It provides broadband and multiband prediction workflows.
 2. It provides three ensemble estimation or combination approaches.
 3. It provides GPU-supported batch predictions on avilable datasets.
-4. It supports parallel predictions for real-time monitoring.
+4. It supports parallel predictions for real-time earthquake monitoring.
+5. It possess a good generalization capability

 <p align="right">(<a href="https://github.com/congcy/ELEP">back to top</a>)</p>